 The Accidental Minimalist: How I Learned to Stop Hoarding and Live with Less

 So… what changed?
-If a main character in a book has this mind-blowing arc that alters the essential quality of their personality, I also have my share of this so-called unique path.
-I first started by buying fewer things to suppress the chance of getting attached.
-As expected, it didn’t solve the main problem.
-I still wasn’t able to throw away most of my childhood stuff.
-Realizing that the change should be made from within instead, I slowly shifted my viewpoint:
+If a main character in a book gets this mind-blowing arc that shifts their personality, then I’ve had my own version of that journey.
+I first started by buying fewer things, thinking it would lower the risk of getting attached.
+As expected, it didn’t solve the real problem.
+I still couldn’t throw away most of my childhood stuff.
+So, I shifted my mindset instead:

-- I didn’t even remember that I had them if not for the decluttering session.
-I think it was normal to suddenly feel this strong nostalgic emotion over something that I hadn’t even thought about in years.
-But was it still normal to keep those stuff for some more years, locked and forgotten, just to store them again once I decided that the memory was too valuable?
+2. I didn’t even remember I had them if not for the decluttering session.
+I think it was normal to suddenly feel a strong nostalgic emotion over something I hadn’t even thought about in years.
+But was it still normal to keep that stuff for some more years, locked and forgotten, just to store it again once I decided the memory was too valuable?
 I didn’t think so.

-- I wouldn’t miss the stuff when they were gone.
-The hardest part of all was perhaps convincing myself that I wouldn’t miss those stuff once I had thrown them away.
-While I knew deep down that I would have forgotten about them in no time, the comprehension took time.
+3. I wouldn’t miss the stuff once it was gone.
+The hardest part of all was perhaps convincing myself that I wouldn’t miss it after throwing it away.
+While I knew deep down I would have forgotten about it in no time, coming to terms with it took time.

-- I took pictures of the stuff before I got rid of them.
-When it was extremely hard to let go of something because of its past value, I took a picture of it for the sake of keeping the memory last.
-It might be a questionable step to some, but I found this move very helpful.
-I could easily throw something away physically after making sure that I had saved it digitally.
+4. I took pictures of the stuff before I got rid of them.
+When it was extremely hard to let go of something because of its past value, I took a picture of it to preserve the memory.
+It might be a questionable step to some, but I found it very helpful.
+I could easily throw something away physically after making sure I had saved it digitally.

-Was it smart or stupid?
-I couldn't tell. - Stop collecting things just because they’re cute.
+5. Stop collecting things just because they’re cute.
 Yup.
-Take it from someone who used to collect all things cute: stickers, erasers, new notebooks, used notebooks, agenda, stamps, enamel pins, you name it.
-Since I have decided to no longer be a collector, my life feels much more organized.
+Take it from someone who used to collect all things cute: stickers, erasers, new notebooks, used notebooks, agenda, stamps, enamel pinsyou name it.
+Since I decided to no longer be a collector, my life feels much more organized.

 All those steps might have helped me, but breaking the ‘one step forward, two steps backward’ cycle was still a challenge in itself.
 Making it an overnight success was, without a doubt, impossible.
 For comparison, it took me years to get better.

-If the main character has to face a major plot twist that leaves our mouth wide open, then I too.
-A few months ago when I was in the office, I opened a message from my sister that left a sour taste in my mouth.
-She told me that—please brace yourself for this—there was a baby mouse in our flat… I repeat: a freaking baby mouse in our flat…
+If the main character has to face a major plot twist that leaves our mouths wide open, then I did too.
+A few months ago, when I was in the office, I opened a message from my sister that left a sour taste in my mouth.
+She told me that (please brace yourself for this) there was a baby mouse in our flat… I repeat: a freaking baby mouse in our flat

 A little bit of me died inside that day.
 I mean, I had started to get better at not hoarding, so why now?

-Well, it turned out that I was only exaggerating.
-After some investigation, we reckoned that the baby mouse came in when our room was being cleaned in the morning since we had let our door open.
-The baby mouse must have thought that we were very welcoming.
+Well, it turned out I was only exaggerating.
+After some investigation, we figured the baby mouse came in when our room was being cleaned in the morning since we had left the door open.
+The baby mouse must have thought we were very welcoming.
 How charming.

-Even when I had discovered the real reason behind the appearance of this uninvited guest, I didn’t feel relieved enough yet.
-I decided to go through all of our belongings in our flat.
-I decided to ‘come clean’.
-Irrelevant files that I had kept as a souvenir?
+Even after discovering the real reason behind the appearance of this uninvited guest, I didn’t feel relieved just yet.
+I decided to go through all of our belongings in the flat.
+I decided to come clean.
+Irrelevant files I had kept as souvenirs?
 Thrown away.
-Backpacks that I wouldn’t use again in the future?
+Backpacks I wouldn’t use again?
 Donated.
-Some broken binders that I had kept just in case I might need them again someday (I wouldn't)?
+Some broken binders I had kept just in case I might need them again someday (I wouldn't)?
 To the bin, they went.

 The situation, if you would like to know, was more or less like this:

-In conclusion, the last tip worked like magic to me:
+In conclusion, the last tip worked like magic for me:

-- Beware of the pest if you hoard.
-Since my fear of living with pests was far greater than saying goodbye to an extreme amount of stuff, it was a great wake-up call that I needed.
+• Beware of the pest if you hoard.
+Since my fear of living with pests was far greater than my fear of saying goodbye to an extreme amount of stuff, it was the wake-up call I needed.

 Should I thank the baby mouse for this, or would it assume that a thank you equals a welcome gesture?

 Needless to say, I may not be the most minimalist person yet (I still love to shop), but I now find peace in living with less unnecessary stuff.
-I feel like this lifestyle is not only suitable for me but is much healthier too.
+I feel like this lifestyle is not only suitable for me, but also much healthier.

-On a more serious note, I encourage you to contact your healthcare provider or a mental health professional if by any chance you feel hindered by a severe hoarding issue.
+On a more serious note, I encourage you to contact your healthcare provider or a mental health professional if you feel hindered by a severe hoarding issue.
 Please remember that you're the one who gets to say when help is needed.

 Comments